intfrr/Towers/README.md

 Got a reasonably good start with levels, creeps, bunkers and stuff.
 UI is basic but fine for now.

+##### 26 April 2013

+ - Added creep health and projectile damage
+ - Killing creeps now gives money
+ - Added cruise launcher which fires really cool seeking missiles!

 ### TODO

- - Creep health (just get 1-shot at the mo)
  - Ability to build bunkers
-  - gold for killing creeps
   - ui to handle it
  - More focus on bunkers, ability to change tracking and weapons
  - Better UI - more stuff in the panels